Key Points:

 (A much more detailed description of the Schwilgué’s key-driven machine can be found in the article of Mr. Denis Roegel: An Early (1844) Key-Driven Adding Machine, IEEE Annals of the History of Computing, vol. 30, №1, pp. 59-65, January-March 2008.)

-As of now, several copies of the machine are known: one is in a private collection (Boutry-Ungerer family), one (dated 1846) in the Strasbourg Historical Museum (the machine is in poor state and carries the Nr.
+As of now, several copies of the machine are known: one is in a private collection (Boutry-Ungerer family), one (dated 1846) in the Strasbourg Historical Museum (the machine is in a poor state and carries the Nr.
 15), and one (dated 1851) is in the collections of the Swiss Federal Institute of Technology in Zurich (see the lower photos).

 The calculating machine of Schwilgué in Zurich.
 (Courtesy of the Swiss Federal Institute of Technology)